best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Open-source programming languages are free to use.
 We recommend using Python and R, which support the good practices outlined in this guidance.

-Proprietary software, including SPSS, SAS and Stata are closed source.
+Proprietary software, including SPSS, SAS, and Stata are closed source.
 These are expensive to use and do not support many of the good analysis practices outlined in this guidance.
-Not using open source analysis tools means that our users need to purchase software to reproduce our results.
+Not using open source analysis tools means that your users need to purchase software to reproduce your results.

 ### Packages

 Packages are file structures that contain code and documentation.
-These collections of code are designed to be installed and re-used with ease.
+These collections of code are designed for you to install and re-use them with ease.
 Packages in Python and R act as extensions, to allow us to reuse code that has already been written.

 "Library" is similarly used to describe a software collection, however, packages are more specifically for distribution of code.